aashishrbhandari/old.mjassociate.co.in/README.md

 # (MJ & Associate) [http://old.mjassociate.co.in]

 > I created it in the inital start
-> Just added some NavBar, Card, Footer (Looks Very Bad)
+> Just added some NavBar, Card, Footer (Looks Kinda Bad)